Metropolitan Cathedral of Lima

 The Cathedral Basilica of Lima, (Note: Basílica Catedral de Lima; originally known during the Spanish period as the Iglesia Metropolitana de los Reyes.) commonly known as the Metropolitan Cathedral of Lima, (Note: Catedral Metropolitana de Lima; known alternatively as the Cathedral of Lima (Catedral de Lima)) is a Roman Catholic cathedral in Lima, Peru.
 It is the seat of the Archdiocese of Lima.
-Its construction began in 1535 by under Francisco Pizarro and was completed in 1797, having been built in its present form between 1602 and 1797.
+Its construction began in 1535 by Francisco Pizarro and was completed in 1797, having been built in its present form between 1602 and 1797.
 Its patron saint is Saint John, Apostle and Evangelist, to whom it is dedicated.

 Located on the eastern limit of the Plaza Mayor, at the second block of the Jirón Carabaya, (Note: Traditionally known as the Calle Gradas de la Catedral prior to the adoption of a new urban nomenclature in 1862.) and is part of the Historic Centre of Lima.
 The Archbishop's Palace and Iglesia del Sagrario are located beside the cathedral.
 It is the oldest and largest church in Peru.